Complaining about health and social care

 Here is some more information on what to expect depending on where you make your complaint:

-a response within 25 days of making a formal complaint
+- If your complaint is about adult social care, you should expect a response within 25 days of making a formal complaint.

-(In Wales, this is referred to as 'raising a concern')
+- If your complaint is about health care (in Wales, this is referred to as 'raising a concern'), you should expect:

 - notification that your concern has been received within two working days, and

-- your complaint should be acknowledged within three working days from when it’s received (orally or in writing)
+In England, if you make a formal complaint about health or social care, you should expect your complaint to be acknowledged within three working days from when it's received (orally or in writing).

 If you don't feel like your formal complaint has been dealt with effectively, you can make a complaint to the ombudsman.
 This is the next step for trying to get your complaint resolved.